-Details and Specifications Reference Findings and Required or Recommended Actions Finding: DuMor, Inc. 100 Series PL Picnic Table does not provide adequate depth for knee and toe clearance.
-Picnic Table Finding: Black Mountain Backpack Camp Tables design is not accessible.
-Recommendation: Include 27-inch high minimum knee clearance dimension to underside of table surface on elevation drawings.
-Parking Area Wheel Stop Requirement: When there is a path of travel at the head of the parking space, adjust 24-inch typical gap to 32-inch clear gap between wheel stops to provide a 48-inch wide minimum path of travel.
-Details and Specifications 6 Structures (continued) Stiles and Pedestrian Entrances Advisory: Where the District permits use of OPDMDs, the maximum dimension for the vehicle is 36 inches wide by 48 inches long and may not fit through some details for pedestrian entrances.
+Details and Specifications Reference Findings and Required or Recommended Actions Details and Specifications Picnic Table Standards Finding: DuMor, Inc. 100 Series PL Picnic Table does not provide adequate depth for knee and toe clearance to be considered an accessible table.
+Finding: Black Mountain Backpack Camp Tables design is not accessible.
+Recommendation: DuMor, Inc. 100-68-1 PL Include 27-inch high minimum knee clearance dimension from final grade to underside of table surface on elevation drawings.
+6 Structures (continued) Parking Area Wheel Stop Requirement: When there is a pedestrian route at the head of the parking space, adjust 24-inch typical gap to 32-inch clear gap between wheel stops to provide a 48-inch wide minimum pedestrian route.
+Stiles and Pedestrian Entrances Advisory: Where the District permits use of OPDMDs, the maximum dimension for the vehicle is 36 inches wide by 48 inches long and may not fit through some details for pedestrian entrances.
 Ensure alternative access points are available.

-Finding: Block Stile Barriers are by design a protruding object (ADA 307.2/CBC11B-307.2).
+Details and Specifications Reference Findings and Required or Recommended Actions Finding: Block Stile Barriers are by design a protruding object (ADA 307.2/CBC11B-307.2).
 Block Stile Barrier Recommendation: Per ABA 1017.3, adjust existing gate clear width to 36-inch minimum at Easy Access Trails.
-Advisory for ABA 1017.3 from US Access Board: The 36-inch-minimum clear tread width must be maintained for the entire distance of the trail and may not be reduced by gates, barriers, or other obstacles unless a condition for exception does not permit full compliance with the provision. - OR - Recommendation: Per ADA 307.2 / CBC 11B- 307.2, consider using 4x4 or 4x6 oriented with wide dimension parallel to path of travel as block stile to reduce encroachment of blocks to less than 4 inches.

-Defaile Details and Reference Findings and Specifications Required or Recommended Actions Log Barrier Stile Finding: Log stile barrier is not an accessible entrance.
+Advisory for ABA 1017.3 from U.S. Access Board: The 36-inch-minimum clear tread width must be maintained for the entire distance of the trail and may not be reduced by gates, barriers, or other obstacles unless a condition for exception does not permit full compliance with the provision. - OR - Details and Specifications Recommendation: Per ADA 307.2 / CBC 11B-307.2, consider using 4 by 4 or 4 by 6 oriented with wide dimension parallel to accessible route as block stile to reduce encroachment of blocks to less than 4 inches.
+6 Structures (continued) Log Barrier Stile Finding: Log stile barrier is not an accessible entrance.
 Requirement: Where used, an alternative accessible entrance should be provided.
-Trail Gate Plan - Seasonal Closure,Type1 Requirement: Maintain 36-inch minimum width on trails and approaches to/from gates.
-Details and Specifications Trailhead/Preserve Entrance Type 3 6 Structures (continued) Trailhead/Preserve Entrance Type 2 Requirement: Provide 60x60 inches minimum turning area past initial opening and between Block Stile and Log Stile entrances.
-Wood Puncheon & Retaining Wall Detail 1 Recommendation: Ensure approach to puncheon crossing does not exceed running slopes and permitted lengths per ABA 1017.7.1.
-Wood Trail Steps Finding: The design allows for changes in level greater than allowed by ABA 1017 and should not be used as part of an accessible route or trail.
-Details and Specifications 7 Accessibility Parking - Perpendicular Accessible Space Layout for Existing Gravel Lots Requirement: Adjust 36-inch opening between wheel stops to be fully at top of access aisle.
-With current configuration on single van space layout, the parked vehicle may encroach on clear width of route between access aisle and pedestrian route.
-Accessible Parking Space Paved Requirement: Update referenced code section to most current California Building Code (2016 as of date of this Plan) to ensure all new construction is fully compliant.
+Trail Gate Plan - Seasonal Closure,Type1 Recommendation: Maintain 36-inch minimum width on trails and approaches to and from Trailhead and/or Preserve Entrance Type 3 gates.
+Trailhead and/or Preserve Entrance Type 2 Recommendation: Provide 60x60 inches minimum turning area past initial opening and between Block Stile and Log Stile entrances.
+Wood Puncheon and Retaining Wall Detail 1 Recommendation: Ensure approach to puncheon crossing does not exceed running slopes and permitted lengths per ABA 1017.7.1.